-- 1 Applications received after the relevant closing date for applications of may be treated as 'late' applications that is processed after all 'on-time' applications. - For applications for Knavesmire Primary School, Scarcroft Primary School and Woodthorpe Primary School - in the primary admissions round, applications will be treated as late after 15 January 2022; - For applications for Carr Junior School in the junior round, applications will be treated as late after 15 January 2022 - For applications for Millthorpe School and York High School in the secondary admissions round, applications will be treated as late from 01 November 2021. - 2 Where possible, 'late' applications and changes of preference and/or circumstances will be treated as 'on-time' applications if: - a) this is accompanied by a satisfactory reason provided at the time of application; and - b) it can be accommodated within the timescales of the coordinated scheme and/or admission authority's processes. - 3 Late applications received after the offer day, but before the start of the school year will be processed using the same arrangements and criteria as 'on-time' applications, although the availability of places will depend on where places are still available as well as the preferences of applicants. - 4 Late applications received after the first day of the school year will be considered as 'in-year' applications.
+- 1 Applications received after the relevant closing date for applications of may be treated as 'late' applications that is processed after all 'on-time' applications. - For applications for Knavesmire Primary School, Scarcroft Primary School and Woodthorpe Primary School - in the primary admissions round, applications will be treated as late after 15 January 2025; - For applications for Carr Junior School in the junior round, applications will be treated as late after 15 January 2025 - For applications for Millthorpe School and York High School in the secondary admissions round, applications will be treated as late after 31 October 2024. - 2 Where possible, 'late' applications and changes of preference and/or circumstances will be treated as 'on-time' applications if: - a) this is accompanied by a satisfactory reason provided at the time of application; and - b) it can be accommodated within the timescales of the coordinated scheme and/or admission authority's processes.

+- 3 Late applications received after the offer day, but before the start of the school year will be processed using the same arrangements and criteria as 'on-time' applications, although the availability of places will depend on where places are still available as well as the preferences of applicants. - 4 Late applications received after the first day of the school year will be considered as 'in-year' applications and be subject to the in-year admissions policy.
 However, these preferences, if unsuccessful, will be held on a waiting list until the end of the first term in line with 'on-time' applications as set out in Section I of this policy.